Khvicha Kvaratskhelia: Napoli

 On 1 July 2022, Serie A side Napoli confirmed the signing of Kvaratskhelia on a deal lasting until 2027 from Dinamo Batumi for a reported fee of €10–12 million.
 Kvaratskhelia's debut for the club came on 15 August, in the first matchday of Serie A against Hellas Verona; he scored and assisted in a 5–2 victory.
 He scored twice in the following matchday against Monza on 21 August, netting his first Serie A brace in a 4–0 win.
-Following these games, Kvaratskhelia topped the Serie A top scorers' list, becoming the first player in Napoli's history to score three goals in the two opening league matches.
-Furthermore, he was named Serie A Player of the Month in August 2022.
+Following these games, Kvaratskhelia topped the Serie A top scorer list, becoming the first player in Napoli's history to score three goals in the two opening league matches.
+Further, he was named Serie A Player of the Month in August 2022.

 On 4 October, he scored his first Champions League goal in a 6–1 away win over Ajax.
-With another goal and an assist in the return leg a week later, Kvaratskhelia was named Man of the Match, and included in the Champions League team of the week.
-With three goals and an assist during the month of February 2023, Kvaratskhelia was named Serie A Player of the Month for a second time, becoming the first player to win the award multiple times in the same season.
+With another goal and an assist in the return leg a week later, Kvaratskhelia was named Man of the Match, and included in the competition team of the week.
+With three goals and an assist in February 2023, Kvaratskhelia was named Serie A Player of the Month for a second time, the first player to win the award multiple times in the same season.
+The next month brought him more recognition when he received another Serie A Player of the Month award, a similar trophy from Italian Footballers' Association and the Serie A Goal of the Month and Serie A Goal of the Season awards for a stunner scored in a 2–0 win against Atalanta on 11 March.

+On 4 May, following a 1–1 draw with Udinese, Napoli were confirmed as Serie A champions for the first time in 33 years.
+He finished the season as top assist provider with 10, and scored 12 goals, being awarded the Serie A MVP award at the end of the season, and the Champions League young player of the season.

+On 27 September, Kvaratskhelia got on the scoresheet in Napoli's 4–1 win over Udinese, ending his six-month goal drought.
+During this season he scored 10 more times, including one against Fiorentina on 17 May that was recognized by fans as Serie A Goal of the Month.
+His tally of 11 league goals and six assists were second best among the Napoli players after Victor Osimhen.

+On 10 October 2024, Kvaratskhelia was named Serie A Player of the Month for the fourth time, a record he shares with Roma's Paulo Dybala.
+On 16 January 2025, he announced his departure from Napoli in a video on social media.
+Many fans were angered by the decision, especially because Napoli were leading Serie A and on track to win their second league title in three years.